MehreenAbdullah/sql_retail_sales_analysis/README.md

 ---

 Sales Summary:
-Provides a consolidated view of total revenue, order volume, and category-level contribution, highlighting which product segments drive overall sales performance and where revenue concentration exists.
+It gives an overall view of total revenue, number of orders, and how each category contributes to total sales.
+It helps in understanding which product segments are performing better and where most of the revenue is coming from.

 Trend Analysis:
-Examines monthly sales averages and ranks peak-performing months within each year to identify seasonal revenue patterns and performance fluctuations.
-Time-of-day segmentation further evaluates how transaction activity varies across operational shifts.
+Looks at monthly average sales and ranks the best-performing months in each year to understand seasonal changes in revenue.
+It also checks how sales activity changes across different time periods of the day to see when transactions are higher.

 Customer Insights:
-Identifies top revenue-generating customers and measures unique customer distribution across categories, revealing revenue concentration and customer penetration by segment.
+ IT identifies the top revenue-generating customers and calculates how many unique customers are purchasing from each category.
+This helps to see how revenue is distributed among customers and how strong each category’s customer base is.